MARKET SNAPSHOT: U.S. Stocks Slip, On Track For Weekly Decline

 U.S.-listed shares of AstraZeneca PLC (AZN.LN) jumped 7% as the drugmaker posted positive, late-stage study results (http://www.marketwatch.com/story/astrazeneca-plans-imfinzi-submission-after-trial-2017-05-12) for cancer treatment Imfinzi.

-Other markets: U.S. oil prices were unchanged in choppy trade on Friday, heading for a gain of more than 3% for the week.
+Other markets: U.S. oil prices fell 0.9% in choppy trade on Friday, though it remained on track for a weekly gain of more than 2%.
 Investors remain hopeful that the Organization of the Petroleum Exporting Countries will extend a production-cut deal when it meets on May 25.

 Read:Here's why OPEC might just let the deal on oil output collapse (http://www.marketwatch.com/story/heres-why-opec-might-just-let-the-deal-on-oil-output-cuts-collapse-2017-05-11)